mahnunchik/gulp-responsive/README.md

 `gulp-responsive` depends on [sharp](https://github.com/lovell/sharp).
 Sharp is one of the fastest Node libraries for resizing JPEG, PNG, WebP and TIFF images.

 Before installing `gulp-responsive` you should install the [libvips](https://github.com/jcupitt/libvips) library.
-Further information and instructions can be found in the [sharp readme](https://github.com/lovell/sharp#installation).
+Further information and instructions can be found in the [sharp installation guide](http://sharp.dimens.io/en/stable/install/).

 ```sh
 $ npm install --save-dev gulp-responsive